The Enchanted Prince Who was a Hedgehog: Tale type

 Hungarian scholarship classified the tale as combination of types AaTh 441 and AaTh 425L, a subtype of type 425, "The Search for the Lost Husband".
 Heinz Mode and József Vekerdi also classified the tale as types 441 and 425.
 In type 441, a couple wish for a son and a hedgehog is born to them; later, the hedgehog son grows up, helps a king who lost his way in the woods and asks as his reward marriage to one of the princesses; the elder two princesses are rude to him, whom he banishes or kills, and he marries the youngest, who is the only one kind enough to him.

 The second part of the tale is classified in the international Aarne-Thompson-Uther Index as type ATU 425A, "The Animal (Monster) as Bridegroom".
 In this tale type, the princess burns the husband's animal skin and she must seek him out, even paying a visit to the Sun, the Moon and the Wind and gaining their help.

 In tale type ATU 425A, the heroine journeys far and wide to encounter her husband, and finds him at the mercy of a second spouse.
 The supernatural husband, now human, is put to sleep by the magic potion of the second spouse, so that the heroine has no chance of rescuing him.

 Motifs

 József Vekerdi suggested that the couple's names, Rudolf and Ludinca, which are a "known" Hungarian couple's name, were "a literary reminiscence".

 The hedgehog husband

 Polish philologist Mark Lidzbarski noted that the pig prince usually appears in Romance language tales, while the hedgehog as the animal husband occurs in Germanic and Slavic tales.
 Also, according to Swedish folklorist Waldemar Liungman and Christine Shojaei Kawan (in Enzyklopädie des Märchens), in type ATU 441 the animal husband may be a hedgehog, a wild boar or a porcupine.
 The Grimms' notes state that in these fairy tales, "Hedgehog, porcupine, and pig are here synonymous, like Porc and Porcaril".
+According to Hungarian scholar Ágnes Kovács, in Magyar Néprajzi Lexikon ("Hungarian Ethnographic Dictionary"), in Hungary, the son is born due to the rash desire of their mother in the shape of an animal, appearing like a snake, a pig, a hound or a foal (in type 425), or the poor old couple adopts the first animal that appears in their way: a hedgehog (in type 441).